Is OCD Actually An Anxiety Disorder?

-Anxiety is often a significant symptom in those affected by OCD, but is OCD an anxiety disorder?
-According to the DSM-5, OCD is not usually categorized as an anxiety disorder, although some organizations may still view it as an anxiety disorder.
-In general, OCD consists of intrusive mental obsessions and resulting compulsions that may temporarily relieve feelings of anxiety.
+Anxiety is often a significant symptom in those affected by obsessive-compulsive disorder (OCD), but is it an anxiety disorder?
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), obsessive-compulsive disorder is not usually categorized as an anxiety disorder, although some organizations may still view it as such.
+In general, OCD consists of intrusive mental obsessions and resulting compulsions that may temporarily relieve anxiety.
 It may also involve various tics.
-OCD can be treated with a combination of therapy and medication.
+Like anxiety disorders and other mental health conditions, OCD can be treated with a combination of therapy and medication.
 You can start your OCD treatment journey by connecting with a licensed therapist online.

 Need help managing your OCD symptoms?

-While the DSM-5 may no longer classify OCD as an anxiety disorder and now generally categorizes it under obsessive-compulsive and related disorders, it includes specific diagnostic criteria for OCD, including the following.
+While the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) no longer classifies OCD under anxiety disorders (instead listing it under obsessive-compulsive and related disorders), it includes specific criteria required for OCD diagnosis, including the following.

-• The symptoms are not typically caused by anything else, such as a concurrent psychiatric condition or a substance
+• The symptoms are not typically caused by something else, such as a concurrent psychiatric condition or a substance.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

 OCD can present early in life, most commonly appearing during adolescence and adulthood.
 No matter the age, OCD can take many forms and vary between individuals.
 People with this condition can have compulsions, obsessions, or both, and they can be so severe that they interfere with daily life.
-Symptoms of OCD can come and go and improve or worsen over time.
+Symptoms of OCD can improve or worsen over time.

 • Fear of contamination or germs